snaapsh0t12/TriangulationNet/readme.md

 The config file provides an easy interface to test different settings and distribute to the many followers with ease.
 When nodes boot up they read the config and adjust

 - target_address (string)
-  - The target's bluetooth mac address
+  - A regex string for the target's bluetooth or wifi mac address, can be a comma-separate list of targets
+- detection_method (wifi/bluetooth)
+  - Whether to use bluetooth or wifi for target detection
 - le (bool)
-  - Whether to scan le or just scan on the nodes
+  - Whether to scan le or just scan on the nodes (only when detection_method=bluetooth)
 - config_update_wait (int)
   - The number of seconds before the nodes should re-check the configs on the server
 - clock_delay (int)
   - The number of seconds the clock should wait before reloading the map
 - range (x, x, y, y)
   - The bounds for the search grid
+- offline (bool)
+  - Whether the ping signatures should be reported to a central server.
+Some situations might not allow the node to send the pings over a network, so the pings will be saved in a file specified in offline_report_file (default is ./logs)
+- offline_report_file (file/path/string)
+  - The file path to the report that offline logs should be saved to if offline is set to True

 ## Developing

 ### Technical Overview

-I know and prefer Python so everything is in Python.

 server.py holds the server which runs on the laptop, client.py holds my progress towards the client which would be on a node.